geoss/censumander/README.md

 ## Examples

-We have built two examples to show the functionality of the code.
-One is a very simple toy example on simulated data.
-The second is a more complex example based on the Austin metro area.
-All the input data is included in the repository.
+We have built two [IPython Notebooks](http://ipython.org/notebook) to show the functionality of the code.
+All the input data needed to run the notebooks is included in the repository.

+* Toy Example (need to insert link to http://nbviewer.ipython.org) is a very simple example on simulated data

+* Austin Example (need to insert link to http://nbviewer.ipython.org) is a more complex example using data from the Austin metro area